DitteBuy/data-project-group-19/README.md

 Then click 'Run All' to execute the entire script.

 **machinelearning.py:** Open a new notebook in Kaggle.
-As input add the dataset 'metadata.tsv' In the right-hand panel of your notebook (next to the code editor), click on the "Add Dataset" button.
+In the input section of the right-hand panel (next to the code editor), click the "Upload" button and select "New Dataset".
+Browse your files to locate the metadata.tsv dataset you just downloaded.
+Assign a name to the dataset and create it.
+In the code, under the #load metadata section, replace the file path with /kaggle/input/your-chosen-name/metadata.tsv.
+Then copy the whole code from machinelearning.py and paste it into a code cell in your kaggle notebook, then click 'run all' to execute the entire script.

 A pop-up window will appear showing datasets you've uploaded or ones you've accessed on Kaggle. (previously upload the dataset 'metadata.tsv' in your dataset folder in your kaggle account)
 Search for your dataset by name or browse your datasets and select the one you want to use.
 Once selected, click on "Add" to link the dataset to your notebook